wasimwu01-a11y/Kidify-daily-video-pipeline/README.md

    alternating between the two proven Kidify formats: guessing/reveal games and original brainrot-style character skits.
-2. **`generate_clips.py`** — Each scene's visual description is sent to Kling AI, which generates a real moving video clip (not a static image) for that scene.
+2. **`generate_clips.py`** — Each scene's visual description is sent to Wan 2.6 (via fal.ai), which generates a real moving video clip (not a static image) for that scene.
 3. **`assemble_video.py`** — JSON2Video stitches the clips together,
    adds voiceover narration, burned-in captions, background music, and renders the final vertical short.